Network alert

 On the web, the alert shows at the top of every page in a yellow/orange colour indicating caution.
 It is also displayed at the top of the service updates page.

-Line alert
+Line / Stop alert

 On the website, service updates are shown on the right of the homepage, when not viewed on a small screen.